 - What differentiates your product or service from your competition?

 - What does your current website do well?
-What does it do poorly?
+What do you like about it?

-- What aspects of your website do you love?
-What do you hate?
+- What does your current website do poorly?
+What do you dislike about it?